Last Updated on June 7, 2021 by Nancie

 The squirrels in my yard have been eating it very willingly for years.
 Generations of squirrels have grown up eating safflower seed, so they don’t even hesitate.
 They prefer sunflower or peanuts, but if safflower is in reach, they’ll take it.

 Again, all creatures are different.
 The squirrels in your yard may shun safflower seed.
 But I suspect that if you give them enough time and they can’t get anything else, they will eventually eat it.
 So it might be a temporary solution at best.

 Do Squirrels Eat Suet and Other Bird Foods?

 Yes.
-Squirrels will eat suet for example.
+Squirrels will eat suet.
 They don’t like hot pepper flavored suet, but if there is nothing else to eat, they’ll eat that too.

 Squirrels will also eat dried mealworms.
 I’m not sure about live ones since I’ve never offered them.
 But if I put dried mealworms out on the ground or in a ground feeder, a squirrel will come and snap them up.